 If you are a non-exempt employee, you will be eligible to receive overtime pay of one and one-half (1-1/2) times your regular hourly wage for approved hours actually worked over forty (40) hours in one (1) week.
-Non-emergency overtime hours must be approved by the District Manager in advance of working such time.
+Overtime hours must be approved by the District Manager in advance of working such time.
 Non-scheduled sick time, meaning time taken without approval at least one half hour prior to the start of an employee's work hours, or other non-working time does not count as hours worked for the purpose of computing eligibility for overtime pay.
 Leave due to job-related injury, paid holiday, jury duty, scheduled vacation time, scheduled personal business time and scheduled sick time shall count as hours worked for the purpose of computing overtime pay.

 Field Operators certified in wastewater treatment by the Illinois Environmental Protection Agency shall be required to work overtime and remain "on-call" during evenings and weekends on a rotational basis.
-The operator on-call shall receive an additional 4 hours for that week as compensation for being on-call.
 Operators who respond to emergency call outs during non-working hours shall receive a minimum of 2 hours call out pay at the appropriate rate for time actually worked not immediately preceding or following regular working hours.
 Operators called out within two hours of the regular reporting time or required to work beyond the end of the regular work day will receive pay at the appropriate rate for hours actually worked.
 Operators who are able to handle an after-hours call, such as a lift station alarm that can be reset via phone, District provided computer, or a customer call not requiring the operator to report, shall receive pay for that time actually worked, at the appropriate rate in quarter hour increments.